Are you delivering the best user experience possible to your site visitors?

-In reality, your site’s number of visitors and pageviews don’t count.
-Conversion is the ultimate goal.
+In reality, your site’s number of website visitors and pageviews don’t count.
+Conversion rate optimization is the ultimate goal.

-If you try to convince your first time visitors to purchase your product, you may be wasting effort.
+If you try to convince your first-time website visitors to purchase your product, you may be wasting effort.
 They’re just not ready for that yet.

-User optimization isn’t limited to SEO.
-It has everything to do with your conversion rate and how you move prospects into and through your funnel.
+User optimization techniques aren’t limited to search engine optimization.
+It has everything to do with your conversion rate optimization techniques and how you move prospects into and through your funnel.

 And you can scale from there.

-You can see that, in order to convert site visitors into customers, you’ve got to understand each stage in the consumer buying process:
+You can see that, in order to convert website visitors into potential customers, you’ve got to understand each stage in the consumer buying process:

-i).
-Problem recognition: As you probably know, conversion rate is a Key Performance Indicator (KPI) for measuring SEO & landing page effectiveness.
+Problem recognition: As you probably know, being able to increase conversion rate optimization is a Key Performance Indicator (KPI) for measuring the success of search engine optimization techniques & landing page effectiveness.

 As a content marketer, you may want to convert prospects as soon as they get to your page, but it doesn’t work that way.